firevale/kaffy/README.md

 - `:slug` to indicate the url of the page, e.g., `/admin/p/my-own-thing`.
 - `:name` for the name of the link on the side menu.
 - `:view` to set the view from your own app.
-- `:template` to set the custom template you want to render in Kaffy's layout.
+- `:template` to set the custom template you want to render in Kaffy2's layout.
 - `:assigns` (optional) to hold the assigns for the template.
 Default to an empty list.
 - `:order` is the order of the page among other pages in the side menu.